gzbkey/Arm-2D/README.md

 - [Getting Started as a GUI System Developer](./documentation/getting_started_as_a_gui_stack_developer.md)
     - Silicon vendors can provide drivers to further accelerate Arm-2D, enabling their customers to take advantage of the proprietary hardware accelerators.
     - GUI Stack System engineers can use the Arm-2D APIs to accelerate the low-level operations.
-    - Homebrew GUI designers can create entirely-new GUI stacks faster and easier with Arm-2D.
+    - Homebrew GUI designers can create entirely new GUI stacks faster and easier with Arm-2D.
     - ...

 We are optimistic that anyone can find something interesting in Arm-2D.